Damgxung Horse Racing Festival

 Butter Lamp Festival

-The Butter Lamp Festival was held on the 15th of the first month in Tibetan Calendar.
+Butter Lamp Festival falls on the 15th of the first month of the Tibetan Calendar.
 It’s a tradition that commemorates all of Buddha’s miracles.
-You will feel a happy atmosphere during that Festival. ...